emmastrand/EmmaStrand_Notebook/_posts/2022-07-28-16S-V3V4-Test-Run-Analysis-Pipeline.md

 ## <a name="fastqc"></a> **Initial fastqc on files**

 `fastqc.sh` created in the scripts folder.
+This takes under 10 minutes.

 ```
 #!/bin/bash